w3c/wai-coga/guide/clear/numeric-alternatives.md

 ## More details

-???
-It should be noted that different users may find math easier to understand than long text.
+_TODO: It should be noted that different users may find math easier to understand than long text._

 Types of content that may need extra support include: